paxdotdev/pax/lab-journal-zb-2024.md

 git apply --3way ../pax-designer.patch
 git apply --3way ../pax-design-server.patch

+[Solution]
+Manually edited paths in patch file to apply changes to updated locations in new repo used `--reject` to allow the merge to continue, dumping .rej files that I could patch manually

     [ ] UI cleanup pass
         [ ] icon tightening (make more outlines, less solids)